Working together to end plastic pollution

 Image is copyright of Deutsche Welle TV.
 Used under fair usage terms.

 For at least the last 50 years, Big Plastic and their advocates have told us that plastic recycling will solve our plastic pollution problems.
 It hasn’t.
 Big Plastic and Big Soda kept the plastic pollution crisis a secret for decades.
 These companies have lobbied governments to prevent effective measures to reduce plastic pollution whilst publicly pledging to reduce waste.
 As public awareness has turned to plastic pollution, we are told again that plastic recycling is the way forward.
 It is not.
 We can and must do much better.
-Read full article.
+Read the full article.

 The UK is the 2nd biggest producer of plastic per person in the world.
 As this Greenpeace video highlights, the UK goverment are not the world leaders in dealing with plastic waste that they claim to be.
 Much of our plastic waste is still being sent abroad or burnt.
 Our government section provides information explained clearly by topic, correspondence with local MPs and simple actions.
 It includes:

 - Toxic trade deals incorporating corporate courts may threaten our ability to reduce plastic production / pollution.
 Local MPs have provided no guarantees that this won't be the case.